Comment on page

 ZERO can be paired with ETH on Uniswap and the ZERO/ETH LP supplied to the sZERO staking contract, derived from the classic MasterChef. sZERO is a non-transferrable ERC20 and represents a balance of staked ZERO, which is read from ZERO network nodes to determine voting weight, should the sZERO holder decide to run a validator.

-Holding a balance of sZERO yields passive ZERO proportional to time staked on Ethereum mainnet, weighted by the amount of value processed by the ZERO network.
+Staking ZERO results in receiving sZERO and yields passive ZERO proportional to time staked on Ethereum mainnet, weighted by the amount of value processed by the ZERO network.

 sZERO functions as the governance token for an on-chain governance system derived from the OpenZeppelin standard governance framework.
 The purpose of on-chain governance is primarily to provide liquidation mechanics in the event that the FROST signers collude to steal custodied assets.
 Staked ZERO holders can vote to liquidate the collateral that FROST signers supplied to join the ring.
 The collateral is always denominated in minimal-volatility, working assets such as stETH and rETH.
 Collateral assets are made available to be exchanged for wrapped asset holders where the underlying asset is assumed to be compromised.
 In this event, sZERO holders are awarded the sum of ZERO bonds that were supplied by FROST signers in order to join the ring.